Conservative data-driven finite element framework: Application for heat transfer in nuclear graphite

-To validate the introduced approach, a 2D model of nuclear graphite brick used in Advanced gas-cooled reactors (AGR) is considered~\citep{farrokhnia2022large}, obtained from the 3D geometry by assuming no variations of the fields along the vertical axis of the brick.
-Due to the symmetry and the boundary conditions, only a quarter of a horizontal brick slice is used in the numerical analysis, as shown in \autoref{fig:brick_setup}.
+To demonstrate the application of the developed framework for an industrial example, we consider a 2D model of heat transfer in nuclear graphite brick used in Advanced gas-cooled reactors (AGR)~\citep{farrokhnia2022large,kelly1982graphite}, obtained from the 3D geometry by assuming no variations of the fields along the vertical axis of the brick, as shown in \autoref{fig:brick_setup}.
+Due to the symmetry of the problem and the boundary conditions applied, only a quarter of a horizontal brick slice is used in the numerical analysis.
 The inner boundary is kept at $1000 ^\circ C$ to simulate the exposure to the heat from the nuclear fuel housed in the cylindrical bore in the middle of the brick, while the outer boundary is kept at $500 ^\circ C$ representing the exposure to the carbon dioxide gas acting as a coolant when the reactor is operational.
-These temperatures are chosen for testing purposes only as the temperatures for each of the graphite bricks vary throughout a nuclear reactor's core.
-At the same time, it is assumed that there is no heat transfer through the small inner holes, which are filled with methane gas, a poor thermal conductor under reactor operating conditions.
+These boundary conditions are chosen for testing purposes only, as the temperatures for each of the graphite bricks vary throughout a nuclear reactor's core.
+At the same time, it is assumed that there is no heat transfer through the small inner holes, which are filled with methane gas, a poor thermal conductor under reactor operating conditions. \autoref{fig:brick_res} shows the resulting fields of temperature $T$, temperature gradient $\mathbf g$, and flux $\mathbf q$ after the adaptive $hp^*$-refinement.

-For testing purposes, the material dataset, as described in \autoref{fig:artificial_datasets}(b) and \autoref{sec:artificial_experiment}, is used.
-The material dataset is created through artificial experiments, and after the material datapoints were generated, a section of the dataset with $g_x^*$ in the range $[-9 \times 10^3 , -6 \times 10^3]$ was removed.
+For testing purposes, the material dataset described in \autoref{fig:artificial_datasets}(b) and \autoref{sec:artificial_experiment} was used.
+This dataset is created through artificial experiments, and after the material datapoints were generated, a subset of points with $g_x^*$ in the range $[-9 \times 10^3 , -6 \times 10^3]$ $^\circ$C/m and $g_y^*$ in the range $[-4 \times 10^3 , -1 \times 10^3]$ $^\circ$C/m was removed.
 The artificial issue of missing data could represent equipment malfunction during testing, poor handling/preprocessing of the material datapoints, or simply not including the material states in the data gathering procedure.

-Additionally, real material datasets always include noise, therefore, for the purpose of this example, white noise with normal distribution and standard deviation of $\sigma_\eta = 10^6$ is added to the flux values in the $y$-direction for any points with temperature gradient magnitude less than $2 \times 10^{-3}$:
+Furthermore, as real material datasets always include noise, for the purpose of this example, a white noise with a normal distribution and a standard deviation of $\sigma_\eta = 10^4$ [W/m$^2$] was added to the flux values in the $y$-direction for any points with temperature gradient magnitude less than $2 \times 10^{-3}$: